The importance of social media in business is growing at warp speed.

-It’s 2017 and social media is growing at warp speed.
-With more and more people joining social media sites and using them regularly/efficiently, the social media industry is bound to become bigger in the coming years.
-It’s booming like never.
+The social media industry is bound to become bigger in the coming years.
+It’s booming like never before.

-- 2 million business today use Facebook advertising for promoting their products and services.
+- 2 million businesses today use Facebook advertising for promoting their products and services.

 Let’s now look into the importance of social media in business by analyzing its advantages.